Revenant70/web-portfolio/README.md

 # Welcome to My Web Portfolio 👨‍💻

 **Welcome** to my GitHub web portfolio!
 I'm Jackson, a driven software developer with a passion for coding and an unwavering commitment to crafting elegant and efficient solutions to complex problems.
-This repository is a showcase of my skills, knowledge, and the exciting projects that serve as a testament to my potential, even in the absence of prior work experience.
+This repository is a showcase of my skills, knowledge, and the exciting projects that serve as a testament to my potential.
 ## About Me 🚀

 I'm an emerging developer with a relentless determination to make a profound impact on the digital world.
-My journey into the realm of software development commenced 🌟[mention your origin story or any significant experiences]🌟, and since then, I've embarked on an unceasing path of growth and learning.
+My journey into the realm of software development commenced when I took an intro to C++ class, and since then, I've never looked back.
 Although I may be at the outset of my professional journey, I embrace the challenges with zeal, viewing them as opportunities to hone my skills and demonstrate my capabilities.

 ## Skills 🛠️